-Many people feel interview questions are like taking an exam; they have a panic attack, they get all nervous, tongue tied and stumble over the answers to the questions asked.
+Many people feel interview questions are like taking an exam; they have a panic attack, they get all nervous, tongue-tied and stumble over the answers to the questions asked.
 The good news, when was the last time you took an exam and knew the subject matter better than any topic you ever studied; the topic is “you” and the interviewer just wants to know more about “you” and what “you” can do for them.
-It sounds simple and it really is; the more you believe in “you” the better the interview will go.
+It sounds simple, and it is; the more you believe in “you,” the better the interview will go.
 The main issue is that people have a hard time articulating the answers when they speak, resulting in poorly explained answers.

 Relax; do your homework, know your resume, dress to get hired and review the most common types of questions and you should be fine.
 Never speak negatively about anyone, any company or experiences you have had.
 Don’t embellish to the point of “no way” and never lie during the interview.

 Don’t get not lying mixed up with common sense, Make sure you choose what and how you share your information.